johannth/asana-inbox/README.md

-# Goodreads Reading List

-A unified inbox for Asana.
+# Asana Unified Inbox

+A proof of concept of an unified inbox for Asana.
+Uses access tokens instead of oAuth so it works across workspaces and different users.
+The access token is currently stored in localStorage in your browser.

+You can create Asana access tokens in 'My Profile Settings' > Apps > Manage Developer Apps.

+A huge work in progress so take care.
+There are bugs.

 ## Development